All Products

 +------------+

-• Example 2: Use this function with GROUP BY to group all employees based on the deptno column and return the name of the employee with the highest salary in each group.
+• Example 2: Use the function with group by to group all employees by department (deptno) and return the name of the employee with the highest salary in each group.
 Sample statement:

 select deptno, max_by(ename,sal) from emp group by deptno;